 • At least twenty-six other nations ban or heavily regulate GMO crops and foods.
 The US is alone in the industrialized world in so freely permitting their use and release into the environment (you can’t take a gene back, once it’s loosed).
 Shipments of wheat, corn, and soy from the US have been rejected around the world repeatedly.
 Other nations recognize that there are unanswered questions about the safety of GMO foods.

 • Because the FDA declared GMO foods to be the same as conventionally raised foods, this permitted GMO foods a loophole: They thus acquired “presumptively GRAS” (generally recognized as safe) status.
-GRAS status exempts products from pre-market approval requirements like safety studies.
+GRAS status exempts products from requirements like safety studies.
 With the stroke of a pen, GMO foods freely poured into the US food supply – with no safety data, and no awareness for consumers.

 • GMO food crops are modified to tolerate double or even triple the amounts of Monsanto’s patented herbicide RoundUp, and are thus called “RoundUp Ready.”
 They are also modified to produce a pesticide called Bt toxin, inside the plant’s own tissues.
 While Monsanto touted that this technology would reduce pesticide use, it has had the opposite effect, with a dramatic rise in global pesticide use reported.
 This makes GMO crops even more toxic than non-GMO crops.
 The American Academy of Pediatrics has published findings that agricultural chemicals are linked to ADHD in children.

 • Bt toxin, meanwhile, kills pests by perforating their stomachs.
 Whether this can also cause leaky gut in humans remains unresolved.
 While Monsanto claims that this can’t happen because the human gut is too acidic, they overlook the fact that US infants are prescribed reflux medications at record rates – a strategy that buffers the gut dramatically.
 And, several of the top thirty prescriptions for US children are antibiotics, which can also buffer the gut environment.
-Evidence that Bt toxin genes may migrate to human gut bacteria has already been published – thus transferring the ability to produce this toxin directly in our own intestines.
+Evidence that Bt toxin genes may migrate to human gut bacteria was published many years ago – thus transferring the ability to produce this toxin directly in our own intestines.
 More on transfer of GMOs into the human gut can be found here.

 • The overuse of herbicide has also created super weeds that now threaten food crop production, as the herbicide-resistant genes spliced into food crops have spread to weeds nationwide.

-• RoundUp’s active ingredient, glyphosate, appears to be linked to multiple health problems in emerging research.
+• RoundUp’s active ingredient, glyphosate, is linked to multiple health problems in emerging research.
 Monsanto claims that glyphosate is harmless to humans, because we do not have the metabolic pathway that it targets to kill plants.
 But, the beneficial bacteria in our intestines do have this pathway, and glyphosate can markedly disrupt our beneficial gut bacteria in the same way that it kills its target plants.
 The human biome is a rapidly emerging area of research, and we already know that this biome is crucial to our health.
 Glyphosate, an endocrine disruptor, is easily absorbed from the gut.
-It also binds essential nutrient minerals like iron or manganese, making them less available to the host.
+It also binds essential minerals like iron or manganese, making them less available to the host.
 Some research correlates the advent of GMO foods in the US with the alarming rate of new autism and celiac diagnoses (click either graph to enlarge):